neonspectra/rogue-trader-setting-handout/README.md

 ## Quote References

-None of the italics flavour quotes are attributable to me.
-Here is where they all are from if you want to check out the source material:
+Warhammer lore is so rich and quotable.
+None of the italics flavour quotes on the handout are attributable to me.
+Here is where they all are from in case you want to check out the source material:

 - "*It is the 41st Millennium [...] thirsting gods*" - R. Priestley, *Warhammer 40,000 Rogue Trader*.
 Nottingham: Games Workshop, 1987.
 ISBN 1-869893-23-9.
 Page 1.
 - "*We must, each of us, occupy our preordained particular [...]
 You belong on the foot.*" - *Snowpiercer*, directed by Bong Joon-ho, IMDB tt1706620, 2013.